We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 San Francisco Zoo parking costs $13 on weekdays and $15 on weekends and holidays.

 There are two parking lot entrances.
-One is off the Great Highway for guests driving from the East Bay and South Bay.
-The other is located off Sloat Boulevard at 47th Avenue and is used by guests traveling from the North Bay.
+One is off the Great Highway (for guests driving from the East Bay and South Bay) and the other is off Sloat Boulevard at 47th Avenue (for guests from the North Bay).

-Alternatively, you can avoid parking fees by finding free parking along Sloat Blvd.
-Disabled guests can park in the parking lot for free with a valid disabled placard.
+You can avoid parking fees by finding free street parking along Sloat Blvd.
+Disabled guests can park in the lot for free with a valid placard.

 Directions